Revised December 18, 2000.

 (d) Quorum and Meetings

 A chairperson will be appointed at each meeting by a majority of the directors present.
 A majority of directors will form a quorum for the transaction of business.
 Directors may meet at any time or place that they determine.
 No notice of the meeting is required if all directors are present.
 Directors not attending should give consent to the meeting being held in their absence.
-Notice by delivery, phone, e-mail or fax must be at least one week prior to the meeting.
+Notice by delivery, phone, or e-mail must be at least one week prior to the meeting.

 (e) Errors in Notice